Polynomial-Time Exact MAP Inference on Discrete Models with Global Dependencies: Problem Setting

 Building on the above definitions we now formally introduce a class of problem instances of MAP inference for which we later provide an exact message passing algorithm. \begin{problem} For $F\colon \mcY \to \mathbb{R}$, $\bfG\colon \mcY \to \mathbb{R}^P$, $H \colon \mathbb{R} \times \mathbb{R}^P \rightarrow \mathbb{R}$ with $\mcY \subset \mathbb{R}^M$, $|\mcY| \leqslant N^M$ and $P, M, N \in \mathbb{N}$, we consider the following discrete optimisation problem:

 where we assume that: 1) $F$ and $\bfG$ are jointly $\tau$-decomposable, 2) $H$ is non-decreasing in the first argument. \end{problem}

 In the next section we show multiple examples of practical problems matching the above abstract formulation.
 As our working example we here consider the problem of loss augmented inference within the framework of SSVM.
 The latter comes with two different formulations called margin and slack scaling and repeatedly requires solving a combinatorial optimisation problem during training either to compute the subgradient of a corresponding objective function or to find the most violating configuration of the prediction variables with respect to the problem constraints.
-For example, for slack scaling formulation, we could define $H(F(\bfy), \bfG(\bfy)) = F(\bfy) \cdot \eta(\bfG(\bfy))$ for some $\eta \colon \mathbb{R}^P \rightarrow \mathbb{R}_+$, where $F(\bfy) = \bfw^\T \bfPsi(\bfx, \bfy)$ \cite{Tsochantaridis05largemargin} corresponds to the compatibility, and $\eta(\bfG(\bfy)) = \Delta(\bfy^*, \bfy)$ describes a corresponding loss function.
-In fact, a considerable number of popular loss functions used in structured prediction can be generally represented in this form, that is, as a multivariate cardinality-based potential based on counts of label statistics (e.g., the number of true or false positives).
+For example, for slack scaling formulation, we could define $H(F(\bfy), \bfG(\bfy)) = F(\bfy) \cdot \eta(\bfG(\bfy))$ for some $\eta \colon \mathbb{R}^P \rightarrow \mathbb{R}_+$, where $F(\bfy) = \bfw^\T \bfPsi(\bfx, \bfy)$ corresponds to the compatibility given as inner product between a joint feature map $\bfPsi(\bfx, \bfy)$ and a vector of trainable weights $\bfw$ (see \cite{Tsochantaridis05largemargin} for more details) and $\eta(\bfG(\bfy)) = \Delta(\bfy^*, \bfy)$ describes a corresponding loss function for a prediction $\bfy$ and a ground-truth output $\bfy^*$.
+In fact, a considerable number of popular loss functions used in structured prediction can be generally represented in this form, that is, as a multivariate cardinality-based potential based on counts of different label statistics.